 I’m including here only real estate crowdfunding platforms that offer investments in rental properties.
 These platforms are:

 This is the second month I’m keeping this log.
+You can find my January updates here.
 Since I like numbers, I’ll try to do this monthly.
 By summertime, I’ll have enough data to draw some charts 🙂

 I also have investments in platforms that offer development loans: Bulkestate, EstateGuru, Crowdestate and Grupeer.
 I’ve included these investments in my crowdlending portfolio, due to their different risk profile.